folbert/fewbricks/docs/index.md

 Almost all web sites have a couple of building blocks (modules or "bricks") in common.
 This can, for example, be "Page hero", "Plain text", "Image with text to the right", "Image with text to the left", "Image", "YouTube-video" and so on.
-Using a module system which is completely built using code and split up into single responsibility files instead of storing settings in the database as ACF does out of the box, we can reuse the fields hoding the code without setting them up every time we set up a new site.
+Using a module system which is completely built using code and split up into single responsibility files instead of storing settings in the database as ACF does out of the box, we can reuse the fields holding the code without setting them up every time we set up a new site.
 Yes, ACF does come with export functionality and ability to generate PHP code but it is still, IMHO, cumbersome to cherry-pick bricks for each project.